lmb-freiburg/lmbspecialops/README.md

 ## Requirements

-Building and using requires the following libraries and programs
+Building and using lmbspecialops depends on the following libraries and programs

-    tensorflow 1.0.0
+    tensorflow 1.4.0
-    cmake 3.5.1
+    cmake 3.7.1
     python 3.5
-    cuda 8.0.44 (required for building with gpu support)
+    cuda 8.0.61 (required for building with gpu support)

-The versions match the configuration we have tested on an ubuntu 16.04 system.
+The versions match the configuration we have tested on an ubuntu 16.04 system. lmbspecialops can work with other versions of the aforementioned dependencies, e.g. tensorflow 1.3, but this is not well tested.